animesh88/JMeterRTWS/README.md

 Use NetBeans (enabled with Glassfish) to import and use the project.

 Please cite or refer following research papers that used the BookService as one of the case study in the experimentation section.
-J2 Animesh Chaturvedi, Aruna Tiwari, Shubhangi Chaturvedi, and Dave Binkley “Service Evolution Analytics: Change and Evolution Mining of a Distributed System”, IEEE Transactions on Engineering Management.
-DOI: 10.1109/TEM.2020.2987641

 J2 Animesh Chaturvedi, Aruna Tiwari, Shubhangi Chaturvedi, and Dave Binkley “Service Evolution Analytics: Change and Evolution Mining of a Distributed System”, IEEE Transactions on Engineering Management.
 DOI: 10.1109/TEM.2020.2987641